 - Intensive week: the intensive week is when students typically put their learning into practice, often includes guest speakers, and provides a great opportunity for students to meet and work with their peers and share data analytics experiences in different industries.
 Attendance is required for each day of the mid-course intensive week.
 Make sure to take leave from other responsibilities and arrange to be in Canberra for the intensive week (see dates in Schedule).

 MADAN and other students transferring to MADAN should take care to plan their studies to meet the pre-requisites for their intended electives.
+Please note, the advice here is a summary, and you should ensure your study plan meets the program rules in Programs and Courses.

-Here some example recommended study patterns.
+Here some example recommended study patterns:

 Students intending to study statistics electives are required to study STAT6039 Principles of Mathematical Statistics and STAT6038 Regression Modelling which are pre-requisites for all of the Statistics electives.